wimjan123/cuda11.7-gptj-training/doc/README.md

 ### Cuda 12 images are now LIVE

+Current version of CUDA is 12.0.1

-Entrypoint scripts are rolling out now for all images, which include deprecation notices for image sets that have reached End-of-life.
+Entrypoint scripts are added to all images, which include deprecation notices for image sets that have reached End-of-life.

 Please read our [Container Tag Support Policy](https://gitlab.com/nvidia/container-images/cuda/-/blob/master/doc/support-policy.md) for more information.

+### CUDA 11.8.0

+Select CUDA 11.8.0 images for rocky8, ubi8, ubuntu20.04 and ubuntu22.04 are updated with newer version of CUDNN.

 ### Tag deprecation